The world is a complicated place and in it, not all foods are created equal. In the multitudes of burgers, there are many types, some good, some bad.

 This burger is a good burger.
 A classed-up version of the classic American cheese burger, you will find similar flavors and new flavors working together.

 Resist the urge to add on to this with any of your normal burger fixings that are not already listed.
 This is a Zen burger, a burger of balance.
 Follow the instructions and you will be one step closer on the path to burger enlightenment…

-4 ground beef patties, turkey burger patties, ground beef or ground turkey.
+1lb of ground beef made into 4 patties or turkey burger patties or ground turkey.

 4 slices Applegate american or cheddar cheese

-12 slices of Epic Bread and Butter Pickles (3 per burger, optional)
+12 slices of bread and butter pickls (3 per burger, optional)

 1/4 lb Boston bibb lettuce or other lettuce of choice

 1 onion, sliced (optional)